-Cawthorn argues that he is not disqualified from holding office under Section Three because he was granted amnesty by a statute enacted in 1872.
-The Amnesty Act of 1872 "removed" "all political disabilities imposed by the third section of the fourteenth amendment to the Constitution," except for a few of the most prominent Confederate leaders.
-An Act to Remove Political Disabilities Imposed by the Fourteenth Article of the Amendments of the Constitution of the United States, Ch.
-193, 17 Stat.
-142 (1872).
+Cawthorn argues that even if his actions qualify as "insurrection or rebellion" within the meaning of Section Three, he is nonetheless not disqualified from holding office under that provision because he was granted amnesty by a statute enacted in 1872.
+The Amnesty Act of 1872 "removed" "all political disabilities imposed by the third section of the fourteenth amendment to the Constitution," except for certain government positions that were excepted in order to exclude from amnesty the most prominent Confederate leaders.
+An Act to Remove Political Disabilities, 17 Stat. at 142 (1872).
+Cawthorn insists that because he is not included in the exceptions listed in the statute, the 1872 Act grants him amnesty from any Section Three disqualification that might otherwise apply.
+Cawthorn PI Mem.
+22, No. 5:22-cv-00050 (E.D.N.C.
+Jan.
+31, 2022), ECF Doc.
+No. 2-1.

 Cawthorn's reading of the statute is at odds with the plain meaning of its text, which uses the past tense to indicate that it only removed those Section Three disqualifications that had already been "imposed" at the time the statute was enacted.
-42 Cong.
-Ch.
-194, May 22, 1872, 17 Stat.
-142. The Supreme Court has "frequently looked to Congress' choice of verb tense to ascertain a statute's temporal reach."
+An Act to Remove Political Disabilities, 17 Stat. at 142.
+The Supreme Court has "frequently looked to Congress' choice of verb tense to ascertain a statute's temporal reach."
 Carr v.
 United States, 560 U.S. 438, 448 (2010).
-And whereas the present tense "include[s] the future as well as the present," id. (quotation marks omitted), the use of the past tense indicates that a statute applies to pre-enactment conduct, Gundy v.
+And whereas the present tense "include[s] the future as well as the present," id. (quotation marks omitted), the use of the past tense indicates that a statute applies only to pre-enactment conduct, Gundy v.
 United States, 139 S. Ct.
 2116, 2127 (2019).

-The history of the 1872 Amnesty Act is consistent with the plain meaning of its text.
-As early as 1868, the same year the Fourteenth Amendment was ratified, the Republican Party raised the possibility of removing Section Three disqualifications "imposed upon the late rebels" for those who "honestly cooperate[d]" in Reconstruction as "the spirit of disloyalty" purportedly died out.
-National Party Platforms 70 (Kirk H. Porter ed., 1924).
-But instead of preserving the prospect of relief from Section Three disqualification as an incentive for cooperation, Congress acquiesced to political pressure and quickly began passing private bills to remove Section Three disabilities from thousands of people who had fought for or helped the Confederacy.
-See, e.g., Private Act of December 14, 1869, Ch.
+The history of the 1872 Amnesty Act is consistent with the plain meaning of its text and confirms that it only granted amnesty to those who had incurred Section Three disqualification prior to the statute's enactment.
+As early as 1868, the same year the Fourteenth Amendment was ratified, the Republican Party raised the possibility of removing Section Three disqualifications "imposed upon the late rebels" for those who "honestly co-operate[d]" in Reconstruction as "the spirit of disloyalty" purportedly died out.
+National Party Platforms 70 (Kirk H. Porter ed., But instead of preserving the prospect of relief from Section Three 1924). disqualification as an incentive for cooperation, Congress acquiesced to political pressure and quickly began passing private bills to remove Section Three disabilities from thousands of people who had fought for or helped the Confederacy.
+See, e.g., Private Act of December 14, 1869, ch.
 1, 16 Stat.
 607, 607-13.
+Some were relieved of Section Three disqualifications on the grounds that they had done little more than "continue[] in office doing their duty" in the Confederate states after the outbreak of the Civil War.
+Cong.
+Globe, 41st Cong., 2nd Sess.
+1463 (1870) (Rep. Beck).
+Indeed, some of these individuals went on to fight in the Union army.
+See Cong.
+Globe, 40th Cong., 2nd Sess.
+1977 (1868) (Sen. Trumbull) (explaining that Roderick R. Butler was to be granted amnesty because "after being a member of the rebel Legislature of the State of Tennessee he joined the Union armies").